truenas/middleware/docs/userguide/freenas_intro.rst

 * The driver for the Intel X710 10GbE adapter was added.

+* The supported Avago (formerly known as LSI) MegaRAID HBA firmware version has been updated to v20 and the alert regarding a version mismatch has been updated accordingly.

-* The mrsas(4) LSI MegaRAID driver was added.
+* The mrsas(4) Avago MegaRAID driver was added.

 * Support for the Mach Xtreme MX-ES/MXUB3 and the Kingston DT100G2 USB drives has been added.

-* Support for LSI MegaRAID SAS passthrough has been added.
+* Support for Avago MegaRAID SAS passthrough has been added.

 * Man pages have been added and can be accessed from :ref:`Shell`.